MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-channels-overview.md

 If you are a Microsoft Teams administrator in Microsoft 365 or Office 365, you have access to system-wide settings in the Microsoft Teams admin center.
 These settings can impact the options and defaults team owners see under team settings.
 For example, you can enable a default channel, “General”, for team-wide announcements, discussions, and resources, which will appear across all teams.

 By default, all users have permissions to create a team within Microsoft Teams (to modify this, see [Assign roles and permissions in Teams](assign-roles-permissions.md).
-Users of an existing Microsoft 365 Group can also enhance their permissions with Teams functionality.
+Users of an existing Microsoft 365 group can also enhance their permissions with Teams functionality.

 One key early planning activity to engage users with Microsoft Teams is to help people think and understand how Teams can enhance collaboration in their day to day lives.
 Talk with people and help them select business scenarios where they are currently collaborating in fragmented ways.
 Bring them together in a channel with the relevant tabs that will help them get their work done.
 One of the most powerful use cases of Teams is any cross-organizational process.